sphynx79/functional-light-service/README.md

 This code is much easier to reason about, it's less noisy and it captures the goal of FunctionalLightService well: simple, declarative code that's easy to understand.

-The 5 different orchestrator constructs an organizer can have:
+The 5 different constructs an organizer can have:

 1. `reduce_until`
 2. `reduce_if`